palitosdecangrejo/palitosdecangrejo/README.md

 <h1 align="left">Hi 👋!
-My name is Alonso and I'm a student, from CPIFP Alan turing</h1>
+My name is Alonso and I'm a student in CPIFP Alan turing</h1>

 ## About me
 <br>